Monthly Bookkeeping Checklist for Real Estate Investors

 1. Reconcile Rent Payments Against Deposits

 Compare the rent you expected to receive with the deposits in your bank account.
-Spotting discrepancies early can help you address late or missing payments before they turn into bigger issues.
+Spotting discrepancies early helps you address late or missing payments.
+This prevents bigger issues down the line.

 2. Record All Income and Expenses

 Every transaction matters.
-Logging rental income, maintenance bills, utilities, and management fees ensures that your profit and loss statement reflects reality, and helps you capture every deduction.
+Logging rental income, maintenance bills, utilities, and management fees ensures your profit and loss statement reflects reality.
+This practice helps you capture every deduction.

 3. Reconcile Books Against Statements

 Check your accounting records against bank and credit card statements.
-Reconciling monthly keeps your numbers accurate and prevents errors from snowballing over time.
+Monthly reconciliation keeps your numbers accurate.
+It prevents errors from snowballing over time.

 4. Apply Mortgage Payments Properly